Chapter 8 Install a Git client

 8.1 What is a Git client?
 Why would you want one?

-“Git” is really just a collection of individual commands you execute in the shell.
+“Git” is really just a collection of individual commands you execute in the shell (Appendix A).
 This interface is not appealing for everyone.
 Some may prefer to do Git operations via a client with a graphical interface.

 Git and your Git client are not the same thing, just like R and RStudio are not the same thing.
 A Git client and an integrated development environment, such as RStudio, are not necessary to use Git or R, respectively.
 But they make the experience more pleasant because they reduce the amount of command line bullshittery and provide a richer visual representation of the current state.